-This article was last updated Aug 13, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Aug 13, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 If you heard about the Capital One breach affecting about 100 million customers in the U.S. and 6 million in Canada, you may be wondering how you can keep your information safe.
 With data breaches becoming the news more frequently, taking steps to protect against fraudulent charges and/or a stolen identity becomes ever more important.

 “Treat your most valuable personal information like gold, because that’s what it is to fraudsters,” said Matt Schulz, chief industry analyst at CompareCards.com.
 “If a bad guy gets a hold of your Social Security number, it becomes much easier for him to, for example, set up fraudulent credit card accounts in your name.
 The last thing you want to do is make a fraudster’s job easier, so be diligent.”

 Here are a few tips for security features, legal protections and more that can help you.

 - Sign up for a credit monitoring service